 Denver Police Department Commander Matt Murray said that the incident was labeled a Class 1 priority, but 13 minutes went by between verbal updates by the dispatcher.
 The dispatcher kept sending the info to their laptops, but Murray noted, “It’s not possible or safe for officers to be driving to a crime and reading a screen.”

-Kirk was charged with first-degree murder of his wife and is currently held in jail until his Aug.
-22 court date.
+Kirk was charged with first-degree murder of his wife and is currently held in jail.